 Same for those two Democrats who come from more conservative states—Indiana and West Virginia.
 They can now boast of their conservative credentials and win reelection.

 I also know that Mitch McConnell, supposed leader of Senate Republicans, denied having the defunding effort attached to another bill, which would have made it far easier to pass.
 Did you know that his wife, Elaine Chao, is on the board of the Bloomberg Foundation, which is stridently pro-abortion and sends millions to Planned Parenthood?
-(By the way, Jeb Bush was on the board of that same organization until he started his run for the presidency—more on that in a later post).

 Yes, I know all of this.
 Yet there still is a significant difference between Republicans and Democrats on issues like this.
 And this vote is better than the one held in 2011, when the Democrats controlled the Senate and only 42 senators voted for defunding.

 Why all the ire toward Republicans when only two Democrats, for political reasons, voted against Planned Parenthood?
 Put the onus for this failure squarely where it belongs.

 Besides their worldview ideology, some Democrats don’t want the campaign financing they get from Planned Parenthood to end.
 I have no problem saying at this point that the Democrat Party is in bed with pure evil.

 By the way, the bill wouldn’t have cut a single dime from what is sometimes euphemistically called “women’s health.”
 All it would have done is shift the money to other organizations that don’t perform abortions.
 So the real reason here for opposing the bill is not “women’s health” but false ideology and financial ties to Planned Parenthood.